People join Neighbourhood Watch to make the areas where they live safe, friendly and pleasant places to be - and it works.

 In Sussex, Neighbourhood Watch has the following main objectives:

-- To reduce crime - By improving security, increasing vigilance, creating, and maintaining a caring community, and reducing opportunities for crime by increasing crime prevention awareness.
+- To reduce crime - by improving security, increasing vigilance, creating and maintaining a caring community, and reducing opportunities for crime by increasing crime prevention awareness.

-- To assist the Police in detecting crime - By promoting effective communication and the prompt reporting of suspicious and criminal activity.
+- To assist the police in detecting crime - by promoting effective communication and the prompt reporting of suspicious and criminal activity.

-Some Insurance Companies offer reductions in premiums for:
+Some insurers offer reductions in premiums for:

-- Additional window locks
+- Additional door and window locks

-- Neighbourhood Watch Membership
+- Neighbourhood Watch membership

-NHW and Sussex Police partnership
+Neighbourhood Watch and Sussex Police partnership

-The main purposes of Neighbourhood Watch are to promote good citizenship and greater public awareness through Neighbourhood Watch groups, increase public participation in the prevention and detection of crime, reduce the fear of crime, improve police/community liaison and increase community safety.
+The main purposes of Neighbourhood Watch are to promote good citizenship and greater public awareness through Neighbourhood Watch groups, increase public participation in the prevention and detection of crime, reduce the fear of crime, improve police/community liaison and increase public and community safety.